cfw-guide/dsi.cfw.guide/_pages/en_US/hiyacfw-setup.md

 - A Nintendo DSi with [Unlaunch](/installing-unlaunch) installed
 - A NAND Backup taken from your device using dumpTool
   - If you don't have one of these, follow our [Dumping NAND](dumping-nand) guide
-- A Windows, MacOS or Linux device
+- A Windows, macOS or Linux device

 ## Section I - Preparing your PC for hiyaCFW installing

 <button class="tablinks btn btn--large btn--primary" id="defaultOpen" onclick="openTab(event, 'memoryPitInstructions')">Windows</button>
-<button class="tablinks btn btn--large btn--info" onclick="openTab(event, 'flipnoteLennyInstructions')">Linux & MacOS</button>
+<button class="tablinks btn btn--large btn--info" onclick="openTab(event, 'flipnoteLennyInstructions')">Linux & macOS</button>

 {% capture memoryPitInstructions %}
 ### Windows